Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Research Questions

 \looseness-1 The identification of such a golden layer is of immense importance to the knowledge editing community and, more broadly, to research on LLMs.
 Moreover, existing methods for layer selection have been shown to fail at detecting the optimal editing layer \cite{hase2023does, hase2024interpretable}.
 Therefore, they have to depend on sample-wise or layer-wise trial-and-error to select a potential layer for editing, leading to substantial computational overhead and limited scalability.
 A fixed or near-universal golden layer would eliminate repeated layer searches, enabling more efficient, stable, and reproducible knowledge edits.
 Beyond efficiency, golden layer identification also offers theoretical value.
 While prior work \cite{meng2022locatingRome, geva2021transformer, geva2023dissecting, geva2022transformer} largely assumes that knowledge in LLMs is stored as key–value representations distributed across layers, recent studies \cite{men2025shortgpt, ju2024large, wei2024does, he2024matters} have begun to question this view, suggesting that knowledge may be redundantly or unevenly encoded.
 By investigating the existence of golden layers, our work provides new empirical evidence on how knowledge is organized across model layers, thereby offering a principled foundation for more effective and interpretable knowledge editing methods.

 Motivated by these questions, we structure our paper into two parts.
-In the first part, we empirically investigate the existence of golden layers through extensive trial-and-error experiments.
-In the second part, we propose a novel gradient-attribution-based algorithm to estimate the impact of each layer on knowledge editing, enabling efficient golden-layer identification while avoiding costly repeated computations.
+First, we empirically investigate the existence of golden layers through extensive trial-and-error experiments.
+Second, we propose a novel gradient-attribution-based algorithm to estimate the impact of each layer on knowledge editing, enabling efficient golden-layer identification while avoiding costly repeated computations.